“Here's the guest room!"

 “Ow!
 Owww!
 That hurts, Die-san!
 It hurts there!"

-Diode sat on the living-dining sofa in the living room with a cup in hand, looking around at the furniture.
+Diode sat on the living-dining sofa in the living room with a cup in hand, looking around at the furnishings.
 While Terra was aware this was one of the neighborhood's nicer houses, it wasn't anything particularly special.
 Still, Diode was restless, seemingly not used to a space like it.

-"Yeah, I am.
-Nobody's come to chase me out."
+Terra sat facing the table.
+She nodded.
+“Yeah, I am.
+Nobody's come to chase me out.”

 “Well, I'm not too worried about that sort of thing, but your parents... they passed away, didn't they?”
 She hesitated a little.
 "What I mean is, I don't want my presence to be a bother.”